commercialhaskell/stack/doc/build_command.md

     In order to set a Cabal flag for a GHC boot package, the package must be specified as an [extra-dep](yaml_configuration.md#extra-deps).

-!!! warning

-    Stack creates snapshots when building immutable dependencies of projects.
-    The names of Cabal flags that have been unset manually distinguish one such snapshot from another.
-However, the names of Cabal flags that have been set manually do not do so.

 ### `--[no-]force-dirty` flag

 Default: Disabled